Running Codex on a local model with LM Studio

 "Create hello.txt containing: hi.
 Then stop." # → writes the file, zero cloud

-There's one model-specific wrinkle worth flagging, because it'll make you think the model failed when it didn't.
-Qwen3.6 is a thinking model: it writes its reasoning into a separate channel and only emits the real answer after it closes </think>.
-If you starve it on max_tokens, it spends the entire budget thinking and hands back empty content.
+One model-specific detail worth knowing before you blame the setup: Qwen3.6 is a thinking model, it writes its reasoning into a separate channel and only emits the real answer after it closes </think>, so if you starve it on max_tokens it spends the entire budget thinking and hands back empty content.
 Give it room to finish the thought.

-The hard, high-stakes, genuinely agentic work — the multi-step changes where a wrong move is expensive — stays on cloud Codex, because that's where the capability gap is real and worth paying for.
-But the long tail of simpler tasks — generate a file, rename across a module, summarize a run, draft a first pass, judge whether an output meets a bar — can run on the local model for nothing, offline, with no data leaving the machine.
-The harness is identical.
-Only the brain, and the bill, changes.
+With local Codex working, the decision stops being all-or-nothing.
+The multi-step changes where a wrong move is expensive stay on cloud Codex, since that is where the capability gap is real and worth paying for, while the long tail of simpler tasks, generating a file, renaming across a module, summarizing a run, judging whether an output meets a bar, runs locally for nothing, offline, with no data leaving the machine.
+In my setup the split is decided by an eval pass rather than by feel: a node runs on both engines, the outputs are compared, and the node only graduates to the local model once it demonstrably matches cloud quality on that task.

-The fun add-on: a DSPy loop where generation is free
+A DSPy-style loop where generation is free

 // Round 1: A first.
 Round 2: B first (positions swapped, then remapped).